Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 One of Bucharest’s busiest meeting spots is University Square, an area that buzzes with activity from dusk to well into the night.
 This square is where you’ll find some more iconic Bucharest attractions.

-A busy traffic intersection, all four corners have their own architectural and cultural landmark.
-First of all, there’s the appropriate School of Architecture at the University of Bucharest.
+A busy traffic intersection, each corner has its own architectural and cultural landmark.
+First, there’s the appropriate School of Architecture at the University of Bucharest.
 Then, there’s the Bucharest National Theater.

 Other landmarks are the Neoclassical Coltea Hospital and church and the astounding Sutu Palace, which houses the Bucharest History Museum.

-In terms of things to do in Bucharest, University Square is one of the main areas in the city.
+University Square is one of the main areas in Bucharest for things to do.

 7. The Arch Of Triumph